meshery/meshery/docs/index.md

 ## What challenges does Meshery solve?
 <p style="text-align:center;"><b>Service mesh management - one or multiple service meshes.</b><br /></p>

-<p>Anytime performance questions are to be answered, they are subjective to the specific workload and infrastructure used for measurement.
-Given this challenge, the Envoy project, for example, refuses to publish performance data because such tests can be 1) involved and 2) misinterpreted.<br /></p>
+<p style="margin-bottom:1em; margin-top:1em;">Anytime performance questions are to be answered, they are subjective to the specific workload and infrastructure used for measurement.
+Given this challenge, the Envoy project, for example, refuses to publish performance data because such tests can be 1) involved and 2) misinterpreted.</p>

-Beyond the need for performance and overhead data under a permutation of different workloads (applications) and types and sizes of infrastructure resources, the need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between service meshes and selection of their use.
+<p style="margin-bottom:1em; margin-top:1em;">Beyond the need for performance and overhead data under a permutation of different workloads (applications) and types and sizes of infrastructure resources, the need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between service meshes and selection of their use.
 Individual projects shy from publishing test results of other, competing service meshes.
-An independent, unbiased, credible analysis is needed.<br />
+An independent, unbiased, credible analysis is needed.<br /></p>

-Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
+<p style="margin-bottom:1em; margin-top:1em;">Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
 Between service mesh and proxy projects (and surprisingly, within a single project), a number of different tools and results exist.
-Meshery allows you to pick an efficient set of tools for your ecosystem by providing performance evaluation and metrics.<br />
+Meshery allows you to pick an efficient set of tools for your ecosystem by providing performance evaluation and metrics.<br /></p>

 1. By leveraging Meshery you could achieve apples-to-apples performance comparision of service meshes
 1. Track your service mesh performance from release to release.